jdraines/text-histo/README.md

 - `--char CHAR`: Character(s) used to draw histogram bars (default: █)
 - `--width WIDTH`: Width of the histogram in characters (default: 50)
 - `--no-binning`: Disable automatic binning for numeric data
+- `--counts`: Display counts at the end of the histogram bars
+- `--counts-col`: Display counts in a counts column

 ## Examples